Ilya Somin: Biography

+Opinions

 Political ignorance

 Like other public choice theorists, Somin argues that rational ignorance is a major problem for the successful functioning of democracy.
 He has argued for this position in a number of published articles, and has in particular been critical of the ideal of deliberative democracy.

 Somin notes that rational irrationality, as described by Bryan Caplan in The Myth of the Rational Voter, is a problem.
 Somin departs from traditional public choice theorists by carving out an important place for rational irrationality, while at the same time disagreeing with Caplan's assertion that rational ignorance alone would not be a problem.

 Somin's book Democracy and Political Ignorance: Why Smaller Government is Smarter elaborates on this thesis.
 He also defended the theory in the lead essay of Cato Unbound in October 2013.
 Other participants in the exchange included Heather Gerken, Jeffrey Friedman, and Sean Trende.
 Gerken's response essay used the fox versus hedgehog distinction, arguing that Somin's ideal voter was a fox, whereas David Schleicher's work stressed that voters tended to be hedgehogs and use their party affiliation as an informational shortcut.
 Political commentator George Will reviewed the book favorably in a Washington Post op-ed.

 Somin's work on political ignorance stretches back some 15 years before the publication of Democracy and Political Ignorance.
 He published a much-cited article on political ignorance in the interdisciplinary journal Critical Review in 1998.
 In 2004, he wrote a policy analysis for the Cato Institute titled "When Ignorance Isn't Bliss: How Political Ignorance Threatens Democracy" that laid out the case he would elaborate in his book.
 In 2010, he wrote a critique of deliberative democracy based on his research on political ignorance.

 Somin's work on political ignorance has been covered by media around the world, including Washington Post columnist George Will and the Chicago Tribune.